projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

 <!-- FIXME: INSERT IMAGE-->

 2. Now we will connect the three lights.
 Place the three lights on the same column as its shown below.
-The **positive leg** should be placed on the right side for each of the lights.
+The **positive leg** should be placed on the left side for each of the lights.

 <!-- FIXME: INSERT IMAGE-->

 3. Connect each Ohm resistor to the female end of a female-male jumper wire.
-Plug the jumper wire side into the negative rail of the breadboard and the ohm resistor side on the same row as the positive leg of each LED light.
+Plug the jumper wire side into the negative rail of the breadboard and the ohm resistor side on the same row as the negative leg of each LED light.

 <!-- FIXME: INSERT IMAGE-->